RakhithJK/pyenv-pyenv-wiki/Common-build-problems.md

 ## Keg-only Homebrew packages are forcibly linked / added to PATH

 Some Homebrew packages are installed as "keg-only" -- i.e. their executables are not linked to `$(brew --prefix)/bin`.
 This is typically done because then they would override stock MacOS software (the specific reason is mentioned in `brew info` output), causing breakages.
-The same happens if you manually add them to PATH as specified in their `brew info` output.
+The same happens if you manually add them to `PATH` as specified in their `brew info` output.

-In particular, these Homebrew packages are known to break Pyenv builds if added to `PATH`: `binutils`, `llvm`.
+In particular, these Homebrew packages are known to break Pyenv builds if added to `PATH` (with known error messages they cause in the build log):

+* `binutils`
+  * `configure: error: Unexpected output of 'arch' on OSX`
+* `llvm`
+  * `warning: pointer is missing a nullability type specifier`
-`coreutils` only causes breakage if non-prefixed executables are added to `PATH`.
+* `coreutils` only causes breakage if non-prefixed executables are added to `PATH`.